lukacu/docker-frps/README.md

  * `FRPS_MAX_PORTS` - max ports per client, defaults to unlimited
  * `FRPS_SUBDOMAIN_HOST` - subdomain for virtual hosts, defaults to "frps.com"
  * `FRPS_TCP_MUX` - TCP multiplexing, defaults to true
- * `FRPS_PERSISTENT_PORTS` - Enable to turn on PortManager plugin, defaults to false
- * `FRPS_LETSENCRYPT_EMAIL` - Set to your email to enable ACMEProxy, defaults to empty string
  * `FRPS_LINK_NOTIFIER` - Enable to turn on LinkNotifier plugin, defaults to false

 Note that an external volume has to be mounted to `/data` to make the port reservations and certificates persistent.